 The parental giving of a dowry in exchange for a daughter's hand in marriage is an ancient custom that has been practiced all over the world.
 It still continues in some parts of the world today.
 Many cultures still expect, or in some cases, demand a dowry as a condition to accept a marriage proposal.
 This is still practiced in some areas of Asia, Northern Africa, and even certain regions of Europe.
 The tradition of a dowry has decreased over time and it is no longer a common custom in developed countries or urban areas.

 During the wedding ceremony, the custom of giving away the bride was an acknowledgment that the dowry had been negotiated and the bride had her father's blessing.
 In ancient times, a hefty dowry could serve to increase the desirability of a woman for marriage.
 Men could potentially consider a marriage proposal based on the size of their expected dowry in order to build power and wealth for their own families.

 In certain cultures such as Ancient Rome, the father was basically required to provide every daughter with a dowry appropriate to his means.
 If a father was unable to give a reasonable dowry for his daughter's hand, a relative or family friend might offer to help them out and provide the dowry on his behalf.

 The Purpose of a Dowry

 This dowry custom evolved first into a "trousseau" or hope chest.
 A trousseau is the collection of goods that a woman gathers in preparation for her future marriage.
-Ultimately, the bridal registry and bridal shower are later evolutions of the traditional dowry.
+She brings the chest with her to her marital home.
+Ultimately, the modern bridal registry and bridal shower are later evolutions of the traditional dowry.